 My water quality work on the California Central Coast has examined sediment, nutrients, pesticides, and pathogens.
 It is currently focused on the design and operation of experimental treatment wetlands, yielding results (e.g. papers on pesticides and pathogens) used by regional water quality managers, as well data sets developed by my Environmental Modeling class.

 My wildlife ecology work includes working with my classes and thesis advisees on observational studies of birds and mammals on Fort Ord, California.
 I also work extensively in Zambia with the Zambian Carnivore Programme on a variety of landscape ecology and wildlife-related projects involving remote sensing, population dynamics, and landscape ecology.
-This has yielded four peer-reviewed papers so far.
+This has yielded five peer-reviewed papers so far.
 I've also worked on wildlife and landscape ecological research at Yellowstone National Park since 2000, mostly in the period from 2001 to 2008, which culminated in a 30-chapter book on the ecology of large mammals in Yellowstone National Park, produced under the leadership of wildlife ecologists from Montana State University and the National Park Service

 I work on trying to understand, communicate, and envision the future of land use on the former Fort Ord, where CSUMB is located.
 In particular, I'm working on master planning the Fort Ord Rec Trail and Greenway (FORTAG).

 I've worked on steelhead trout ecology on the Central Coast of California, completing a number of federally utilized research and teaching products describing the habitat of this threatened fish in the streams and lagoons of the region, funded by water agencies at the regional, county, and peninsula level.

 My ecosystem visualization (EcoViz) work has resulted in interpretive computer-rendered visualizations of ecosystem processes being seen by millions of visitors to terrestrial and marine protected areas in the US.